How to Write Amazing English Cover Letters in 4 Simple Steps

 Save the small talk.

-Remove any impertinent (unnecessary) details.
-Only include what’s important for the interview or business meeting.
+Remove any unnecessary details.
 Your letter should be narrowly focused on the reason you’re writing.

 If you’re applying for a job, tell the recipient only about your relevant work experience and what you can offer to their organization as an employee.
 This isn’t a time to talk about your family, your hobbies or what you like and dislike.

-However, don’t be too formal in your speech either.
-Don’t try to impress with big words or long sentences.
-Relax and write about yourself in a natural, but professional, way.
-This can be achieved with an active voice and fewer words.
+However, don’t try to impress with big words or long sentences.
+Relax and write about yourself in a natural, but professional, way:

-Don’t write a sentence like this: “It is a true and genuine honor to be considered for employment by such a wonderful and distinguished company such as yourself.”
+Don’t write: “It is a true and genuine honor to be considered for employment by such a wonderful and distinguished company such as yourself.”

 Instead, write: “I am thrilled at the thought of contributing to such a renowned company.”